swcarpentry/training-course/_submissions/round-12/talkpage.md

   - Github
   - Markdown
 ---
 ## Motivation
 Many of us have had some difficulties with Git, Github, and Markdown.
 As anyone who's read my [demotivation post](http://swcarpentry.github.io/training-course/2015/03/john-moreau-motivation/) knows, I have definitely struggled with the tools.
 Since then I have received some helpful tutoring (thank you Ivan) and even more offers to help.
 That support has improved my motivation greatly.

 While we build out our skills, each of us will come across key ideas that help us understand the tools better.
 I am posting this talk page so we can share those tips and tricks with each other along the way.
 Please feel free to add comments below or even add directly to the markdown file.
 As people add comments, I will incorporate their contributions into this text.

 *Remember, if you had trouble with it, so did somebody else.*

 ## Git

 -   General principles you found confusing?
 -   Tips for working on the commmand line?
 -   Your comment here!
+-   Useful references
+    -   [This](https://rogerdudler.github.io/git-guide/) is quite a good
+        high-level overview for a bunch of common tasks.
+Covers at least creating a repo, linking to a remote, creating branches, resetting a local repo.
+It is a good introduction, but for something more meaty:
+    -   I have usually gone to the [Pro Git](http://git-scm.com/book/en/v2) book.
+        This covers pretty much everything that one might need to do with git, but is consequently _much_ less accessible than the first link.
+        -   It does have an [entire chapter about github](http://git-scm.com/book/en/v2/GitHub-Account-Setup-and-Configuration) though, which is nice.
+This chapter covers setting up an account, pull requests, forking, and a lot more of advanced stuff that I have not even looked at in detail.

 ## Github

 -   Did you have issues keeping your local machine in sync with the official repo?
 -   Any suggestions on keeping branches neat?